geo4lib/geo4libcamp-website/docs/glossary.md

 ### Georectification and Georeferencing

 (These words were once slightly different but are now used interchangeably.)
-The process of relating the internal coordinate system of an image to a ground system of geographic coordinates, so that the image can be used for spatial analysis of points on the Earth&glossary/#39;s surface.
+The process of relating the internal coordinate system of an image to a ground system of geographic coordinates, so that the image can be used for spatial analysis of points on the Earth's surface.
 Georeferencing can be accomplished in a variety of software applications, including some that are browser-based, and the images are stored in a variety of formats, but GeoTIFFs and GeoPDFs are the most common. https://www.usgs.gov/faqs/what-does-georeferenced-mean?qt-news_science_products=0glossary/#qt-news_science_products

 ### Georeferenced scanned map